mseemann/healthkit-sample-generator/README.md

 ### Export using the API
-If you don't want to use the example app or need to integrate the export and import in you own app you can use the Export/Import-API.
+If you don't want to use the example app or need to integrate the export and import in you own App you can use the Export/Import-API.

 ```swift